Looking for accommodation? Search for budget riads

 And so I do.
 I pull a piece of meat and sprinkle it with cumin and salt.
 That’s the right way to eat it, as I heard.
 After a night in the oven, it’s so appetizing and tender.
 I’m chewing this scrumptious mixture of meat and spices and I’m thinking:

 “What the heck?!
 I don’t even like lamb!”.
 While I’m sinking into my own confusion, I prepare my next bite – a piece of a lamb cooked in a clay pot.

 “It’s Marrakechi Tangia.”, Mohamed says.
 “It’s typical for this region.”.

 I’m nodding as a sign of understanding whilst the meat melts in my mouth.
 Incredible taste.
-Definitely one of the best eats in Marrakech.
+Definitely among the best food in Morocco.

 The Kingdom of olives

 I’m strolling along the busy narrow streets of Medina and the bustle swallows me slowly.
 Imperceptibly, I find myself on a square surrounded by olive stalls.
 There is a slightly sour smell in the air blended with some herbs.

 “Let’s try some olives.”, Mohamed suggests and I silently agree.